Conservative Myths About Medicaid

 outcomes are so poor is because the outdated 1965 Medicaid law places a laundry list of constraints on states’ ability to

-of Medicaid to per capita caps or block grants.
-In reality, this coded language of “choice” and “flexibility” is meant to disguise
+structure of Medicaid to per capita caps or block grants.
+In reality, this coded language of “choice” and “flexibility” is meant to

-the fact that per capita caps or block grant proposals would dramatically cut federal Medicaid funding, forcing states to either
+disguise the fact that per capita caps or block grant proposals would dramatically cut federal Medicaid funding, forcing

 The reality is that Medicaid is already an extremely flexible program.
 States can receive waivers from the federal government